 How does this medicine work?

-Kaletra blocks HIV protease, a chemical which is needed for HIV to multiply.
+Kaletra blocks HIV protease, a chemical that is needed for HIV to multiply.
 It helps reduce the amount of HIV in your blood and increases the number of T-cells.
 HIV infection destroys CD4 T-cells, which are important to the immune system.
 After a large number of T-cells are destroyed, acquired immune deficiency syndrome (AIDS) develops.
 Reducing the amount of HIV in the blood and helping to raise the number of T-cells reduces the chance of death or infections that happen when your immune system is weak.

 How would I take Kaletra?

+Kaletra is always used in combination with other anti-HIV medicines to treat people with HIV infection.
+It is available in tablet or liquid form.
+Kaletra tablets are supplied in a bottle of 120 pills.
+It is also available in an oral solution that comes in 2 bottles (160 mL each) for a 30-day supply.
+The liquid contains large amounts of alcohol.
 The usual dose for adults is 2 tablets with or without food or 5 mL of the liquid with food twice a day in combination with other anti-HIV medicines.
-If you’re new to HIV therapy, meaning you have not taken HIV medications in the past, your doctor may prescribe Kaletra once a day.
+If you're new to HIV therapy, meaning you have not taken HIV medications in the past, your doctor may prescribe Kaletra once a day.
 This dosing option consists of 4 tablets with or without food or 10 mL of liquid with food once daily in combination with other anti-HIV medicines.

 Will Kaletra cure HIV or AIDS?